ccoutant/dwarf-locations/024-revise-operations.md

 >    *stack effects by agreement*
 >

-**NOTE FOR DISCUSSION**: Should I just call the type "DIE offset" and "DiE reference" in all places.
-Should we change the operator's description?

 > `DW_OP_call_ref` ([4- or 8- byte unsigned integral] .debug_info offset)
 >
 >    *stack effects by agreement*
 >

-**NOTE FOR DISCUSSION**: These operators are interesting moving the inline operands up to the operatation's declaration makes the line below a "stack effects" line.
-How to express that?

 In section 3.16 add the following heading between operator and its description as follows: